aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 ### 5. Check the config variables

 Check the config variables for your Flink application inside `terraform/config.tfvars.json` and change as desired.

+In particular, make sure that the name of the S3 bucket, the Kinesis Stream, and the AWS region match those you are using.

 ### 6. Run the deployment container